What I Think About While I Thru-Hike

 I’m telling you this because along with what I eat and how often I resupply, what I think about while I hike is something that I’m frequently asked.
 The answers vary depending on how receptive these people seem, the environment we’re in, and how exhausted I am.
 Most of the time, the answer includes the mention of food cravings, mileage tracking, and motivating myself to get up the next climb or to the next water source.
 This is true in the case of, for example, the Sierras, when the only time I had to really reflect was at the end of the day when I wasn’t hiking.
 They are the thoughts I would equate with long distance running – the mind game stuff to keep the momentum.
 And while it’s true that those are probably the more consistent thoughts that come up, they’re recited mainly because they’re the easiest to recite.
 I’m speaking on behalf of thru-hikers.

-On the other hand, I have personal thoughts that would just call for awkward responses.
-Nobody wants to hear that while I hike up a mountain, I thought about how I was under anesthesia during 3 neurosurgries and wondered if it was possible that one day the suppressed memories will come back and I will remember it vividly, since anesthesia is just a drug.
-Nobody wants to hear about how I find conspiracy theories entertaining and wonder why I could buy into some being true while others seem ridiculous, and think about how I’m not a scientist but I believe in science so easily just because that word is attached to it.
+On the other hand, I have personal thoughts that would just feel uncomfortable saying in the moment.
+Nobody wants to hear that while I hike up a mountain, I thought about how I was under anesthesia during 3 neurosurgeries and wondered if it was possible that one day the suppressed memories will come back and I will remember it vividly, since anesthesia is just a drug.
 Nobody wants to have to react to me thinking that maybe the best conspiracy theorist of them all is God and he is being mocked with what could just be a theory of earth and people and time and space.
-Or that it would be a good idea to write an open letter to Reese Witherspoon asking her to come out and do a section under the trail named “Cheryl Strayed”, or at least convince her that she should make and serve hikers lavender lemonade or some other adorable bougie beverage and serve ice cream so we can take photos of her holding the scoop and caption them “reese with her spoon”.
-No one expects to hear that I’ve come up with this idea that balance is really just an optimistic way to justify everything contradicting itself… and the list goes on.
-It really does.
+Or that it would be a good idea to write an open letter to Reese Witherspoon asking her to come out and do a section, or at least convince her that she should make and serve hikers lavender lemonade or some other adorable fancy beverage on trail.
+No one expects to hear that I’ve come up with this idea that balance is really just an optimistic way to justify everything that contradictory.
+And the list of streams of thoughts go on.

-That would just be too much to throw at a stranger, though.
+Clearly, that would all just be too much to throw at a stranger.
 Rude, even.
 But a big part of why I don’t say what I think about while I thru-hike is because it’s not what I’m thinking about when they ask.
-Actually, the only reason I remember it now is because I decided to write a blog post and went back into my notebook to read the random things I had jotted down and thought I would “woman up” and share them.
-And also maybe because it’s one-sided screen and I don’t have to stand in front of you, dirty and seemingly crazy, watching you react.
+Actually, the only reason I remember it now is because I decided to write a blog post and went back into my notebook to read the random bullet points I had jotted down and thought it’d be fun to share them here.
+Perhaps I feel more comfortable now because it’s one-sided screen and I don’t have to stand in front of you, dirty and hyper-honest, watching you react.

 This website contains affiliate links, which means The Trek may receive a percentage of any product or service you purchase using the links in the articles or advertisements.
 The buyer pays the same price as they would otherwise, and your purchase helps to support The Trek's ongoing goal to serve you quality backpacking advice and information.
 Thanks for your support!